downlinko/downlinko.github.io/_posts/development/2018-07-24-download-install-jdk-10-windows.md

 ---
 title: "Download and Install JDK 10 on Windows"
 permalink: /download-install-jdk-10-windows.html
-excerpt: "A detailed step-by-step tutorial on how to download and install JDK 1.10 on Windows."
+excerpt: "A detailed step-by-step tutorial on how to download and install JDK 1.10 on Windows 10."
 date: 2018-07-24
 last_modified_at: 2018-07-24
 header: